ashish53552/riscv-simulator/README.md

 	.
 	0x48 0x00008067
 	0x4c 0x00000000
+###### The output format in the GUI is in the following format :
+	Register Data 	: 32 Registers with their Corresponding 32 bit Hexadecimal Values Memory Data 	: Text, Data & Stack Memory Segments in Little Endian Format

 ### Datapath for the Execution of a Single Machine Code Instruction
 The overall datapath (with control signals) corresponding to the execution of a single instruction looks like (corresponding code in Phase1/five_stage_execution.py)<br>